 Most plant-based proteins contain a mixture of essential and non-essential amino acids, so by combining two or more sources of protein you can get an overall complete source - just as you would animal-based foods.
 To your body, it does not matter which foods these amino acids have come from, it will gather them together to make a complete protein just the same!

 We should all try to eat a source of protein with every meal, and vegans should aim to combine two proteins to benefit from a complete amino acid profile.
 This doesn’t have to mean doubling up on your portions - rather combining two protein foods together to make one portion.
 The possibilities for this are endless but here’s a few of our favourite recipes:

-You can also top your meals with a sprinkling of protein-dense foods for an added protein boost.
-For example, nutritional yeast, spirulina, protein powder or nuts & seeds - adding extra protein doesn't always have to take over the meal.
+You can also top your meals with a sprinkling or dollop of protein-dense foods for an added protein boost.
+For example, peanut butter, nutritional yeast, spirulina, protein powder or nuts & seeds - adding extra protein doesn't always have to take over the meal.